The Best Tips & Tricks on Alexa Smart Home Devices

 - Tap the named device to complete set-up

-If you’ve got smart switches rather than smart bulbs, follow the same procedure to enable you to take voice control of your lighting.
+If you’ve got smart switches rather than smart bulbs, follow the same procedure.

-With Philips Hue lights, just enable the Alexa skill then you’ll be able to power the lights off or on while doctoring the brightness settings using voice commands.
-You’ll also be able to create a variety of scenes making Hue the go-to choice for many people starting out with smart lighting.
+With remote lighting control, enable the Alexa skill.
+Then you’ll be able to power the lights off or on while doctoring the brightness.
+Depending on your smart lights, create a variety of scenes like managing the brightness to wake you up.
 Adding Alexa just makes things even smarter.

 If you’ve already got a home embedded with smart lights, command them using the same names they have in-app for a streamlined experience.